 This is the ultimate East German SLR and is one that I really see often.
 It is a mechanical SLR camera body with collapsible top-view finder and was made for lenses with the EXA-bayonet fitting, among them many of the famous old Meyer-Optik Görlitz lenses.

-Exakta VX500, also and East German 35mm film SLR camera, was like the Exa 1a, manufactured by Ihagee Kamerawerk Steenbergen & Co in Dresden.
+Exakta VX500, also an East German 35mm film SLR camera, was like the Exa 1a, manufactured by Ihagee Kamerawerk Steenbergen & Co in Dresden.
 It was produced between 1969-72.

 The Franka Solida is a 6×6 folding camera released in 1936.

-The Hapo 66-E is essentially a 6×6cm Mess-Baldix, equipped with a color-corrected Enna Haponar f:3.5 75mm lens, and a Prontoshutter with speeds up to 1/200 sec and a self-timer, made by Balda for Porst under the Hapo brand.
+The Hapo 66-E is essentially a 6×6cm Mess-Baldix, equipped with a colour-corrected Enna Haponar f:3.5 75mm lenses, and a Pronto shutter with speeds up to 1/200 sec and a self-timer, made by Balda for Porst under the Hapo brand.
 More info on it can be found here.

 Kodak No. 2C Autographic Junior